drwpow/pow.rs/src/pages/blog/media-queries-are-still-a-hack.md

 ---
-title: media queries are (still) a hack
+title: Media queries are (still) a hack
 date: 2020-01-18
 description: |
   Media queries are janky.
 No, it’s not just you.